 Once you have registered your phone on the server, you can set up a panic button on your mobile device.
-This button is placed on your home screen and, when tapped, initiates live streaming to the pre-defined server immediately - you do not need to open the app and search for the server.
+This button is placed on your hoe screen and, when tapped, initiates live streaming to the pre-defined server immediately - you do not need to open the app and search for the server.
 To set up this panic button, go to the mobile application settings and:

-- define the panic server where the stream should be sent in the Application main menu -> Settings -> Widgets -> Panic Server. - create a panic button and place it on the home screen.
+- define the panic server where the stream should be sent to, then - create a panic button and place it onto the home screen.